Indigeneity in the Israeli–Palestinian conflict: Palestinians as indigenous

+The International Work Group for Indigenous Affairs defines the Palestinian Bedouin as the Indigenous people of Palestine.
 The Native American and Indigenous Studies Association (NAISA) have stated that "[W]e strongly protest the illegal occupation of Palestinian lands and the legal structures of the Israeli state that systematically discriminate against Palestinians and other Indigenous peoples...We reaffirm this sentiment that recognizes the rights of Indigenous Palestinians when we demand an end to the illegal occupation of Palestinian lands and a free Palestine.